heidihendry/camelot/README.md

 * If the camera was previously installed and is still installed, it remains "Active in the field".
 * If that camera was replaced with another, you can specify the replacement camera or indicate "No replacement camera"

-Also if there wasn't previously a second camera installed, a new secondary camera can be selected.
+Also, if there wasn't previously a second camera installed, a new secondary camera can be selected.

 When all of the details are correct, click "Submit".

 When submitting, one of two things will happen:

-If there were still cameras assigned to that trap station (i.e., either a camera was still "Active in the field", or a new camera was assigned), Camelot will mark the camera check date as the last date of a the session, and start a new session on this date.
+1. If there were still cameras assigned to that trap station (i.e., either a camera was still "Active in the field", or a new camera was assigned), Camelot will mark the camera check date as the last date of a the session, and start a new session on this date.
+Or,

-If at the time of submitting there are no cameras installed at a trap station, that trap station is no longer active and will no longer be available for management.
+2. If a check was submitted where there are now no cameras at a trap station, that trap station is no longer active and will no longer be available for management.
 If this happens there's nothing stopping you from adding a new camera trap station at that location later on, but right now, Camelot knows photos aren't being taken, and will take care of finishing it up for you.

 Phew, okay that was a lot to take in!
 Reward yourself with a cup of tea and biscuit.
-The main take away is that Camelot will do a stack of behind-the-scenes book-keeping work for you, and that managing camera trap stations is all about telling Camelot what happened, and it will do The Right Thing.
+The main take away is that Camelot will do a stack of behind-the-scenes book-keeping work for you.
+Managing camera trap stations is all about telling Camelot what happened, and it will take care of the rest for you.

 #### Upload media

-That last section went on for ages about managing camera trap stations, and doing checks and collecting media, but didn't say how to actually upload the photo!
+That last section went on for *ages* about managing camera trap stations, and doing checks and collecting media, but didn't say how to actually upload the photo!
 What gives?
-Okay, you got me.
-This part is all about uploading photos.
+Well, good news, now we're all set up to start uploading photos.

-Click on "Upload media" on the main menu, to show a list of cameras which Camelot knows we've collected media for.
+Click on "Upload media" on the main menu, and Camelot will show a list of cameras we've collected media for.
 Camelot knows this because we've submitted a camera check, for that camera, and we said we had "recovered the media".
 (If this is all double-dutch to you, see the section on "Managing Camera Trap Stations" above.)

 ![](doc/screenshot/media-upload.png)